Combine and conquer: model averaging for out-of-distribution forecasting: Case studies

 \subsubsection{Model averaging results}

 In model averaging, data covering segments 2-9 were used, but with model parameters for the individual models estimated on segments 3-8 only (cf. discussion around Figure \ref{fig:data_split}).
 Table \ref{tab:LL_MA_estimation} shows the performance (in terms of LL on the estimation set) of the four individual models, alongside that of the model averaging (MA) structure.
-In both datasets, the MA structure clearly obtains a higher LL than any of the four individual models, although in LPMC, the difference to the best-fitting sub-model (MLP) is only around 0.13\%.
-This in itself is simply a reflection of the overall dominance of MLP over the other three model types in segments 2-9 for this data, and further insights will be gained in model validation.
-A potential reason for this dominance could be the larger sample size compared to the DECISIONS data, which could enable MLP and XGB to better learn the data generating process.
+In both datasets, the MA structure clearly obtains a higher LL than any of the four individual models.
+It is noteworthy that this finding is robust even to variations in the performance of the individual models.
+In other words, the MA structure attains a similarly high log-likelihood even when one or more of the constituent models perform less well.
+This echoes the well-known principle in machine learning that an ensemble of weak learners can together form a strong learner.
+From a practical perspective, this suggests that analysts need not exhaustively optimise each individual model when developing a model-averaging framework.

 The inclusion of segments 2 and 9 allows the model averaging structure to learn about out-of-distribution performance and hence guide the process of linking the weights given to individual models to the difference between the distance for that trip and the data used in estimation (i.e. segments 3 to 8).
-As explained in Section \ref{sec:MA}, a very flexible neural network was used to estimate this relationship, with no a priori assumptions about the functional form.
+As explained in Section \ref{sec:MA}, a flexible neural network is used to estimate this relationship, with no a priori assumptions about the functional form.
 The resulting relationship is illustrated in Figure \ref{fig:MA}.

-For both datasets, we see that the MA process gives almost the entire weight to MLP and XGB for any trips with a distance contained within $D_{train,sub}$, i.e. distances on which the individual sub-models were estimated.
-In both datasets, XGB gets higher weight for short trips within that part of the distance distribution compared to long trips, while for longer trips, almost the entire weight goes to MLP.
-These findings are entirely in line with the pattern of prediction performance obtained for individual models, as shown on the left hand side in Figure \ref{fig:est_val}.
+For both datasets, we see that the MA process gives almost the entire weight to MLP and XGB for any trips with a distance contained within $D_{train,sub}$, i.e. distances on which the individual sub-models were estimated (segments 3-8).
+In the DECISIONS data, the weight of XGB increases on shorter trips within that part of the distance distribution compared to long trips, while for longer trips, almost the entire weight goes to MLP for DECISIONS.
+For LPMC, all the weight goes to XGB.
+These findings are in line with the pattern of prediction performance obtained for individual models, as shown on the left-hand side in Figure \ref{fig:est_test}.